The Halftime gang gives you Tuesday tips on big retail names.

 The FMHR traders reveal their final trades.

-The FMHR traders take their positions on four stocks making news today, including the play on Gap, Pall Corp, Rackspace and Tesla.
+The FMHR traders take their positions on four stocks making news today.